chille137/HarmonicComplexifier/README.md

 ```
 transform: translate3d(0, 0.75em, -1em);
 ```
-This combination of translation values creates a visual effect where the pseudo-element appears to be slightly raised above the button, adding a sense of depth and a 3D-like appearance.
+This combination of translation values creates a visual effect where the pseudo-element <b>::before</b> adds a sense of depth and a 3D-like appearance to the button.

 #### Range Slider
 Another important object which builds up this graphical interface is the input HTML element of the type <b>range</b>. \